AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Table-level operations/Configure an auto-increment primary key column.md

 # Configure an auto-increment primary key column

+This topic describes how to configure an auto-increment primary key column.
+You cannot set a partition key to an auto-increment column.
+If you write data to a table that contains an auto-increment primary key column, you do not need to specify specific values for the auto-increment primary key column because Tablestore generates values for the auto-increment primary key column.
+Values generated for the auto-increment primary key column are unique and consecutive within the partition that shares the same partition key value.

 ## Prerequisites

 The OTSClient instance is initialized.
 For more information, see [Initialization](/intl.en-US/SDK Reference/Python SDK/Initialization.md).

+## Usage notes

+1. When you create a table, you cannot set a partition key to an auto-increment primary key column.

+    The data type of an auto-increment primary key column can only be set to integer.
+Each value generated for an auto-increment primary key column is a 64-bit signed long integer.

+2. When you write data to a table, you do not need to specify specific values for the auto-increment column.
+Instead, you need only to set placeholder values for the auto-increment column.

+    If you want to obtain the values of the auto-increment column after data is written to the table, you can set ReturnType to RT\_PK.

+    When you query data, you must specify the values of all primary key columns.
+To obtain a complete primary key value, you can set ReturnType to RT\_PK in PutRow, UpdateRow, or BatchWriteRow.

 ## Examples